“Get Lucky” Shamrock and Pom Pom Garland

 I think it goes pretty well with my green plants and my Easy Wooden Wall Art.

-And…just in case you are wondering…does Mindi bust out singing Daft Punk “Get Lucky” every time she walks into the room now?
+And…just in case you are wondering…does Mindi bust out singing Daft Punk’s “Get Lucky” every time she walks into the room now?

 The answer is.
 YES.
-Dancing may also occur.
+Yes she does…and dancing may also occur.

-So if you are not up for these random singing and dancing fits…I am warning you they likey will occur…if you know the song.
-Then you can opt out for a simpler version.
+So, if you are not up for these random singing and dancing fits…I am warning you they likely will occur…if you know the song.
+Then you can opt for a simpler version, without the words.

 Of course, get lucky subliminal messages and dance parties might be exactly what you want.
 The choice is yours!